A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Conclusions

 \section{Conclusions}

 In this paper, we proposed a robust SQP method for optimization with stochastic objective functions and deterministic constraints.
 The presented method generalizes Paquette and Scheinberg's line search method for unconstrained stochastic optimizations to the SQP method for constrained stochastic optimization of the form \eqref{eq:prob}.
 Ideas of Burke and Han's robust SQP \cite{burke1989robust} method are adopted to ensure the consistency of QP subproblems.
-Global convergence in the case where the penalty parameter is proved, meanwhile the probability of the penalty parameter approaching infinity is shown to be 0, with a specific sampling method.
-Numerical results on a set of test problems are reported, which illustrate how the performance of the algorithm vary with respect to the number of iterations, the sample size and the levels of noise, providing insight on the method as well as stochastic constrained optimization in general.
+Global convergence in the case where the penalty parameter keeps bounded is proved, meanwhile the probability of the penalty parameter approaching infinity is shown to be 0, with a specific sampling method.

 Some advanced SQP schemes in deterministic nonlinear programming, for example, the inexact SQP scheme \cite{ByrdCN2008}, the filterSQP technique \cite{FletcL2002,FletcLT2002}, the stabilized SQP scheme \cite{Wright1998} and etc, can be used to extend this work.
 It will be also interesting and deserves studying to exploit other classical schemes for nonlinear constrained optimizations, such as the augmented Lagrangian method and interior point method, to solve stochastic problems.
 Finally, establishing fast local convergence as well as real time iteration and other online schemes of using SQP, two of the classical strengths of SQP methods, are of interest.